The Deadly Attachment: Plot

-Captain Mainwaring is giving the platoon a lecture to determine the respective identities of British and German parachutists.
-This leads to a discussion about the possibility of German troops disguised as refugee nuns parachuting into Britain.
+Captain Mainwaring is giving the platoon a lecture on identifying British and German parachutists.
 Mainwaring's lecture is interrupted by a telephone call from GHQ; the survivors of a sunken German U-boat have been picked up by a fishing boat and taken to Walmington-on-Sea.
 The Home Guard unit is to be responsible for providing security until the proper military escort can arrive.
 Mainwaring, excited at finally getting to grips with the enemy, sets off with most of the platoon to collect the prisoners, but not before ordering Sergeant Wilson and Private Pike to prime the platoon's allocation of hand grenades.

-Pike is excited at handling grenades and pretending to be a gangster; Wilson is a lot more cautious, and on discovering dummy detonators along with the real charges, he opts to prime the grenades with dummies, reasoning that allowing certain members of the platoon to be in charge of live grenades could be very dangerous.
+Pike is excited at handling grenades and pretending to be a gangster; Wilson is a lot more cautious, and he opts to prime the grenades with dummy detonators, reasoning that allowing certain members of the platoon to be in charge of live grenades could be very dangerous.

 The prisoners, including their smug and surly captain, are held in the church hall until the escort arrives.
-However, Mainwaring receives another phone call from GHQ, saying the escort has been delayed and won't arrive until the following day, meaning the Home Guard will be responsible for the prisoners overnight, including their feeding.
-Corporal Jones's suggestion of cutting the prisoners' trouser buttons off is dismissed by the U-boat captain as a violation of the Geneva Convention, thus earning Mainwaring's ire.
+However, Mainwaring receives another phone call from GHQ, saying the escort has been delayed and will not arrive until the following day, meaning the Home Guard will be responsible for the prisoners overnight.
 Mainwaring refers to Adolf Hitler as a tinpot dictator resembling Charlie Chaplin, annoying the captain, who starts to make a list of names of those he will seek out for retribution once the war ends.
 When Pike begins to sing a mocking song, the captain says that his name will also go on the list and asks what it is.
 Mainwaring says, "Don't tell him, Pike!", thus inadvertently revealing Pike's name.